BerlinSky/DotNet-WebBasic/README.md

 ```bash
 > dotnet ef migrations add SeedValues -p Persistence/ -s API/
 ```

 Use SQLite Explorer to view the data seeded

+## Use Dependency Injection

+Add a constructor for API/ValuesController
+Update ActionResult (2) methods to make it async

+## Use postman to test the API